Where did Gainstorming Come From?

-Excited by a challenge in 2010 to "find the perfect solution to an everyday problem," Gainstorming founder, Yvonne Wilcox, set out on a journey to discover a technique that could harness the power of collective intelligence.
+Excited by a challenge in 2010 to "find the perfect solution to an everyday problem," Gainstorming founder, Yvonne Wilcox, set out on a journey to discover a technique that could solve unproductive meetings.
 When a group of people come together to think, solve problems, and create, it should be the most extraordinary and efficient use of their time.
-Gainstorming is the result of five years of research and field testing towards this aim.
+The Gainstorming Focused Thinking Toolkit is the result of ten years of research and field testing towards this aim.

 How Does It Work?

 If you've ever been part of a group that meets to think and/or create together, you will have had experiences that range from okay, to great, to extraordinary (or even, unfortunately, to dysfunctional).
 The creation of the Gainstorming model began with studying what it was that caused this range of outcomes, and whether it would be possible to create an environment that ensured an extraordinary outcome at EVERY single event.
-The result is a whiteboard/digital screen process that causes an individual or group to very quickly gain powerful, unified focus - the key to and extraordinary collaboration and insights.
+The result is a set of focused thinking templates that cause an individual or group to very quickly gain powerful, unified focus – the key to extraordinary collaboration and insight.

 Who Can Use The Gainstorming Model?

-Throughout its five years in research, Gainstorming was tested with a wide range of individuals and groups, from the naturally creative, to the extraordinarily brilliant, to people who wouldn't even consider themselves as 'creative.'
+Throughout its ten years in research, Gainstorming has been tested with a wide range of individuals and groups, from the naturally creative, to the extraordinarily brilliant, to people who wouldn't even consider themselves as 'creative.'
 The model has proven to work for anyone who has the desire to engage with it.
 Gainstorming is not 'mystical' or 'magical,' it simply engages the brain in a way that powerfully excites curiosity, and then conversationally facilitates practical, solutionary thinking.

 WHY Would I Use GAINSTORMING?

-Gainstorming can be used at any time you need to think about something – so you can either continue to just think about things the way you always do, or you can put yourself into a Gainstorming zone and fast-track your insights toward a spectacular "Aha!" moment.
+Gainstorming can be used at any time you need to think about something – so you can either continue to just think about things the way you always do, or you can step through a Gainstorming template and fast-track your insights toward a spectacular "Aha!" moment.
 For a group that needs to collaborate to solve a problem or create something new, a Gainstorming session guarantees that every moment the group spends together will be insightful, powerfully productive, and culminate with inspired ideas and actions.

 How Long Does It Take?